Skip to main content

 5. When you’re finished, click the View Submission button to see the work you submitted for your student.

 Does your assignment have anonymous grading enabled?
-Check our guidance for submitting on behalf of students with anonymous grading assignments.
+View the guidance for submitting on behalf of students with anonymous grading assignments.

 Was this article helpful?